Polymarket Fee Calculator

 Why Are Polymarket Fees So Low?

-Traditional sportsbooks embed 4-6% margins into their odds (called "vig" or "juice"), and that rises to 15-20% on futures and parlays.
-Polymarket charges explicit fees of 0.75-1.80% because it operates as a peer-to-peer exchange — users trade against each other, not against the house.
+Traditional sportsbooks embed 4-6% margins into their odds (called “vig” or “juice”), and that rises to 15-20% on futures and parlays.
+Polymarket charges explicit taker fees of $0.75 to $1.80 per 100 shares depending on the category — and geopolitics markets are completely free.
+It operates as a peer-to-peer exchange — users trade against each other, not against the house.
 The platform earns revenue from volume, not from users losing.

 For a detailed breakdown of Polymarket’s fee structure, see our Polymarket Fees Explained guide.
 For a full platform overview, read the Polymarket Review 2026.
 Ready to start?
 Follow our trading guide or create your account in under 2 minutes.
 You can also see how Polymarket’s fees stack up in our Polymarket vs Kalshi comparison, or learn how prediction markets work.